WebFiori/docs/basic-usage.md

 ## Serving Dynamic Pages

 Dynamic pages are files that can have executable PHP code.
-It is recommeded to always place PHP code inside classes.
+Also, it is possible to represent dynamic page using a class and create a route to that class.

+### Routing to PHP Files

 Assuming that we have a page that has the name `SayHi.php` inside the folder `app/pages`.
 Also, assume that the page has the following code:

 ``` php
 use webfiori\framework\Response;